BuildOnViction/docs/docs/wp-and-research/privacy.md

 This transaction is a normal transaction and does not hide the transaction amount.
 This transaction creates a `Note` in the privacy contract.
-A note is similar to the concept of Unspent Transaction Output (UTXO) on Bitcoin blockchain with additional information, i.e. a pedersen commitment, that is used for creating cryptographic proofs when the user wants to make an anonymous send transaction.
+A note is similar to the concept of Unspent Transaction Output (UTXO) on Bitcoin blockchain with additional information, i.e. a Pedersen commitment, that is used for creating cryptographic proofs when the user wants to make an anonymous send transaction.

 * The user makes anonymous send transactions from the user to a recipient.